oasp/oasp4js-bower/README.md

 bower install oasp --save
 ```

-The +save+ parameter will add the package to the dependencies in the +bower.json+ file.
-The OASP4JS Application Template uses [wiredep](https://github.com/taptapship/wiredep) which will automatically attach all needed scripts to the +index.html+ file (including +oasp.min.js+ needed here).
+The `save` parameter will add the package to the dependencies in the `bower.json` file.
+The OASP4JS Application Template uses [wiredep](https://github.com/taptapship/wiredep) which will automatically attach all needed scripts to the `index.html` file (including `oasp.min.js` needed here).

 ### Installation for other applications